 Gardening in Colorado mandates the conscious use of effective water conservation techniques.
-We believe community gardens should be models of efficient water use, especially in seasons of drought.
+Gardeners can be models of efficient water use, especially in seasons of drought.
 Additionally, use of water conservation techniques has several other benefits including reduced water costs and weed proliferation.

 If you apply the following techniques, plants will respond by growing quickly and producing an abundant harvest.
 We have also outlined a set of water restrictions required of all community gardeners in response to the on-going drought.
 Regardless of the duration of the drought, however, DUG advocates gardeners adopt and incorporate these techniques as a way of life.